dayvsonsilva/ros2_study_ws/src/examples/rclcpp/executors/cbg_executor/README.md

 # examples_rclcpp_cbg_executor

 The *examples_rclcpp_cbg_executor* package provides a demo and test bench for the *Callback-group-level Executor* concept.
-This concept was developed in 2018 and has been integrated in ROS 2 mainline in 2020, i.e., is available from ROS 2 Galactic on.
+This concept was developed in 2018 and has been integrated in ROS 2 mainline in 2020, i.e., is available from ROS 2 humble on.
 It does not add a new Executor but leverages callback groups for refining the Executor API to callback-group-level granularity.

 This allows a single node to have callbacks with different real-time requirements assigned to different Executor instances – within one process.
 Thus, an Executor instance can be dedicated to one or few specific callback groups and the Executor’s thread (or threads) can be prioritized according to the real-time requirements of these groups.
 For example, all critical callbacks may be handled by an Executor instance based on an thread running at the highest scheduler priority.